 -A number of large Finnish foundations, the Ministry of Education and Culture, and Arts Promotion Centre Finland (Taike) have allocated €1,5m to grant swift assistance to arts and culture professionals who have been hard hit by the coronavirus outbreak.
-Freelance artists and composers can apply for grants here.
+Freelance artists and composers could apply for grants here.

 Measures taken by local collecting society organisations

--Neighbouring rights society Gramex paid €11m to musicians and producers ahead of time.
+-in 2020, neighbouring rights society Gramex paid €11m to musicians and producers ahead of time.

 Other music funds available

 -Music Finland.
 Support for music export in exceptional circumstances (more information here) - this support could be applied for initiatives on digital platforms or digital services, as well as for PR measures on international media.
 Applications were processed weekly starting from April 3, 2020 until May 8, 2020.
 The amount of support granted ranges from a minimum of 500 to a maximum of 6,000 euros.
 Support being decided on a case-by-case basis and generally covering up to 50 percent of the project’s eligible costs, but in some cases grants could go up to 100 percent.
 In some cases, project-related wages paid for the applying company’s employees could be included in the grand total of the supported costs.